Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_In.rst

 Connectivity
 ------------

-The Analog In Bricklet has 4 terminals.
-With these terminals you can access ground, 3.3V, 5V (only output) and you can apply the voltage you want to measure (VIN).
+The Analog In Bricklet has four terminals.
+With these terminals you can access the following output signals: 5V, 3.3V as well as GND.
+The voltage you want to measure can be applied between the VIN and the GND terminal.
 See picture below.

 .. image:: /Images/Bricklets/bricklet_analog_in_vertical_350.jpg
    :scale: 100 %